 About this course

-From the first year you'll be attending placements, eventually completing 1,000 hours in settings ranging from the community and acute care, to the private and commercial sectors.
+As you train to become a podiatrist you'll attend 1,000 hours in placement settings, ranging from the community and acute care to the private and commercial sectors.
 You'll benefit from the experience of treating real patients under close supervision, and with individual feedback.

 Along with learning to diagnose and treat foot and lower limb disorders, you'll be taught about medication and local anaesthesia.
 You'll also learn to apply research to your clinical practice and undertake a research project in collaboration with research-active supervisors.

 All our health science courses have a patient-centred approach.
 Your training will include ethics and an exploration of how social issues and mental health can influence physical wellbeing.